 Brief History of the RTA

-The RTA Board was sworn in on 29 January 2016.
-All permanent staff of the NRSC were transferred to the RTA upon the Road Traffic Act becoming effective, and some LTD staff have been transferred since then.
+All permanent staff of the NRSC were transferred to the RTA upon the Road Traffic Act becoming effective, some LTD staff have been seconded to RTA since then, and some managers have been appointed to the approved organisational structure.

-The RTA is working to become fully operational as soon as possible.
-Lack of establishment funding has made this a slow process.
+The RTA is working to become fully operational as soon as possible, but lack of funding is making this a slow process.